French classify ancient vines as national treasure

 While the cabernets are widely used elsewhere, the other grape varieties are typical for the region.
 Its producers are proud of the biodiversity of the area, which is helpful in the ultra competitive market for inexpensive wines.

 Production is about 8 million bottles, half in red, 30 percent in whites and the rest in rosé.
 Two-thirds of the production is consumed in France with exports mainly to other European countries, the United States, Canada, Australia, Japan and China.
-They sell in the range of seven to 14 euro per bottle.
+They sell in the range of seven to 14 euro per bottle ($8.77 to $17.54).

 Other parcels of vines have also resisted phylloxera.